projectglow/glow/docs/source/tertiary/whole-genome-regression.rst

 ==========

 - ``genotypes``: Genotype DataFrame created by reading from any variant datasource supported by Glow, such as VCF.
-Must also include a column ``values`` containing a numeric representation of each genotype, which cannot be the same for all samples in a variant.
+Must also include a column ``values`` containing a numeric representation of each genotype.
 - ``sample_ids``: List of sample IDs.
 Can be created by applying ``glow.wgr.functions.get_sample_ids`` to a genotype DataFrame.
 - ``variants_per_block``: Number of variants to include per block.